pkhare/ionlace-protein-prediction-service/README.md

 ## 📄 License

-This project is part of the IONLACE Technical Interview Assignment.
+This project is an experimental task to test agentic approach towards protein prediction, using different models and APIs.

 ## 🙏 Acknowledgments